Baby Feeding Chart: What to Feed and When, From Newborn to 12 Months

 In the first few days, babies generally only need about ½ an ounce to 1 ounce during each feeding.
 This gradually increases over time.
 Formula-fed newborns or babies fed from bottles are able to take in more during feeding than breastfed infants.
 This allows you to space out feedings by about three to four hours.

-How Much Should a 3-Month-Old Eat?
+How Much “Should” a 3-Month-Old Eat?

-How Much Should a 6-Month-Old Eat?
+How Much “Should” a 6-Month-Old Eat?

-At this stage, your baby’s healthcare provider may recommend you expand your baby’s diet to include solid foods.
+At this stage, your baby’s healthcare provider may recommend that you expand your baby’s diet to include solid foods.
 With these menu additions on the horizon, having a 6-month-old feeding schedule will come in handy!

 When a baby is ready to try solid foods, a single-grain baby cereal mixed with breast milk or formula has traditionally been the first solid food to be introduced, followed by pureed vegetables and fruits.
-However, there's no medical evidence that indicates introducing foods in any special order offers any benefits.
+However, there's no medical evidence to indicate that introducing foods in any special order offers any benefits.

 Keep in mind that solids are only a supplement at this stage, and that breast milk or formula is still your baby’s most important source of nutrition.
 Start with 1 or 2 tablespoons of food per day and continue to include about 32 ounces of breast milk or formula in your 6-month-old’s feeding schedule.